JL1709/pipex/README.md

 ```
 $> ./pipex file1 cmd1 cmd2 file2
 ```
-file1 and file2 are file names, cmd1 and cmd2 are shell commands with their parameters cmd1 and cmd2.
+file1 and file2 are file names, cmd1 and cmd2 are shell commands with their parameters.
 Works like the shell command: < file1 cmd1 | cmd2 > file2

 For example: